+How do you keep your work space organized?
+I’m thinking here of the physical space but also your computer.
+Are there any particular programs you find really useful?
 I have a large drawer cabinet where I store all of my sketches, drawings, samples and work in progress.
 I have also created little zones in my work space which are dedicated to different tasks – desk for computer based tasks, sketching, admin, blogging; floor for laying out samples and finishes (very glamorous!), seat by the window for thinking etc.

 In terms of the technology, I simply couldn’t live without my large iMac screen which is absolutely ideal for creating visual presentations which require having multiple applications open and visible at the same time.
 Apart from the computer programs essential to my work like AutoCAD, Photoshop and Illustrator, I also rely heavily on Adobe Bridge for sorting and managing all my files.
 I also really love Aperture and Picasa which help me organise and upload photos and images, particularly for my blog.